 For each Performance Assessment Interval, the Actual Performance and Expected Performance of each resource contained in an FRR Entity' Capacity Plan will be determined according to the rules and formulas described in the Non-Performance Assessment section 8.4A, and for such hour, a net Performance Shortfall shall be determined separately for Capacity Performance Resources and for Base Capacity Resources.
 If the combined Actual Performance of all Capacity Performance Resources committed to the FRR Entity's Capacity Plan exceeds the Expected Performance of such resources, then such over-performance may be applied to any positive Performance Assessment Interval.
-If the combined Actual Performance of all Base Capacity Resources committed to the FRR Entity's Capacity Plan exceeds the Expected Performance of such resources, then such over-performance may be applied to any positive Performance Shortfall experienced by such FRR Entity's Capacity Performance Resources during the Performance Assessment Interval.
+If the combined Actual Performance of all Base Capacity Resources committed to the FRR Entity's Base Capacity Resources during the Performance Assessment Interval.
+If the combined Actual Performance of all Base Capacity Resources committed to the FRR Entity's Capacity Plan exceeds the Expected Performance of such resources, then such over-performance may be applied to any positive Performance of such resources, then such over-performance may be applied to any positive Performance Shortfall experienced by such FRR Entity's Capacity Performance Resources during the Performance Assessment Interval.
 Effective with the 2020/2021 Delivery Year, the net Performance Shortfall for Capacity Performance Resources shall include the performance of Seasonal Capacity Performance Resources included in the FRR Capacity Plan.

-The FRR Entity's net Performance Shortfall among Capacity Performance Resources, if any, for each Performance Assessment Interval shall by multiplied by a rate of 0.00139 MWs/Performance Assessment Interval [i.e., 0.5 MWs/30 PAHs/12 intervals per hour]] to establish the additional MW of Capacity Performance Resources that such FRR Entity must add to its FRR Capacity Plan for the following Delivery Year.
+The FRR Entity's net Performance Shortfall among Capacity Performance Resources, if any, for each Performance Assessment Interval shall by multiplied by a rate of 0.00139 MWs/ Performance Assessment Interval [i.e., 0.5 MWs/30 PAHs/12 intervals per hour]] to establish the additional MW of Capacity Performance Resources that such FRR Entity must add to its

+FRR Capacity Plan for the following Delivery Year.
 The maximum additional MW required by the FRR Entity as a result of non-performance from the FRR Entity's Capacity Performance Resources during a Delivery Year shall not exceed 50% of the MW quantity of the Capacity Performance Resources committed in the FRR Capacity Plan for such Delivery Year.

 The FRR Entity's net Performance Shortfall among Base Capacity Resources, if any, for each Performance Assessment Interval shall by multiplied by a rate of [(0.00139MWs/Performance Assessment Interval) times (the Base Capacity Resource clearing prices across all RPM Auctions for the Delivery Year for the LDA encompassing the zone of the FRR Entity, weighted by the quantities cleared in the RPM Auctions divided by the Net CONE established for such LDA for the Delivery Year)] to establish the additional MW of Capacity Performance Resources that such FRR Entity must add to its FRR Capacity Plan for the following Delivery Year.
-The maximum additional MW required by the FRR Entity as a result of non-performance from the FRR Entity's Base Capacity Resources during a Delivery Year shall not exceed a MW quantity equal to [(0.5 times the MW quantity of the Base Capacity Resources committed in the FRR Capacity Plan for such Delivery Year) times (the Base Capacity Resource clearing prices across all RPM Auctions for the Delivery Year for the LDA encompassing the zone of the FRR Entity, weighted by the quantities cleared in the RPM Auctions divided by the Net CONE established for such LDA for the Delivery Year)]
+The maximum additional MW required by the FRR Entity as a result of non-performance from the FRR Entity's Base Capacity Resources during a Delivery Year shall not exceed a MW quantity equal to [(0.5 times the MW quantity of the Base Capacity Resources committed in the FRR Capacity Plan for such Delivery Year) times (the Base Capacity Resource clearing prices across all RPM Auctions for the Delivery Year) times (the Base Capacity Resource clearing prices across all RPM Entity's Base Capacity Resources during a Delivery Year shall not exceed a MW quantity equal to [(0.5 times the MW quantity of the Base Capacity Resource clearing prices across all RPM Auctions for the Delivery Year for the LDA encompassing the zone of the FRR Entity, weighted by the quantities cleared in the RPM Auctions divided by the Net CONE established for such LDA for the Delivery Year)]